Saturday, 23 November 2019

 It’s Sunday morning

-Moxy and John Lamont (guitar) pictured in the early 60s at the
+Moxy and John Lamont (guitar) pictured early 60s at the Witch's Cauldron folk club, Hampstead

-One memorable Cousins performer was the harmonica player known simply as Moxy.
+One memorable Cousins performer was the harmonica player Mox Gowland, known simply as Moxy.
 With his waist-length shock of red hair, matching beard and a collection of harmonicas in every key, worn bandolier style in an ammunition belt, he cut a fearsome figure.
 I never fully discovered if Mox (as he was often billed) was a floor singer, a paid performer, or a mixture of the two.
 He played with whoever would agree to back him on guitar, including, at various times, Davy Graham, Isaac Guillory, John Lamont and Steve Bromfield and his Cousins appearances were sometimes advertised in Melody Maker.
 There were even rumours he’d worked with an early version of the Alex Harvey Band.

 Moxy was also an enthusiastic flautist but would sometimes overstay his welcome.
 I heard dark (and possibly apocryphal) tales of Roy Harper threatening violence when Mox refused to stop playing his flute one night as Harper was ready to begin his set.
 If true, this may well have happened on Saturday, April 15, 1967 when Harper and Moxy are documented as playing Cousins on the same bill as the Young Tradition and Al Stewart.
 My strongest memory of Moxy is seeing him sweep along Greek Street late at night in a huge black cape, red hair flowing and carrying his assortment of harps in a small attaché case.